List of PDC World Cup of Darts teams

-In the twelve editions of the World Cup of Darts tournament organized by the Professional Darts Corporation, there have been 43 different nations to compete.
-This is a list of all teams that have participated, organised by country.
+In the fifteen editions of the World Cup of Darts tournament organized by the Professional Darts Corporation, 49 nations have competed.
+This is a list of all teams that have participated, organized by country.

 Overview

-As of 2022, of the 43 nations to have competed, 18 of them have played in all twelve tournaments to date.
-Three new nations are scheduled to make their debut in the 2023 tournament.
+As of 2025, of the 49 nations to have competed, 19 of them have played in all fifteen tournaments to date.

+Argentina

+Argentina made their World Cup of Darts debut at the 2025 tournament, after winning the Latin American and Caribbean Qualifier.

 Australia

-An ever present at the World Cup, Australia had their best performance in 2012 when they reached the final against England.
-The match went all the way, being decided by a sudden death leg where all four players had darts at double before Adrian Lewis reigned in victory for England.
-But in 2022, their 10 year agony came to an end when Damon Heta and Simon Whitlock beat Wales in the final to become the 5th different nation to win the trophy.
+An ever present at the World Cup, Australia reached the final in 2012 against England.
+The match went all the way, being decided by a sudden death leg where all four players had darts at double before Adrian Lewis secured victory for England.
+But in 2022, their 10-year agony came to an end when Damon Heta and Simon Whitlock beat Wales in the final to become the 5th different nation to win the trophy.

 Austria

 Mensur Suljović has led the Austrian team at every World Cup since its inception.
-The team's best performance was reaching the last eight, which "The Gentle" has achieved five times with three different partners, but in 2021, a fairytale run saw them reach the final before eventually losing to Scotland.
+The team's best performance was reaching the final, which "The Gentle" has achieved twice alongside Rowby-John Rodriguez, in 2021 and 2024.
+Both fairytale runs saw them lose in the final to Scotland and England.
+Austria also temporarily hosted the event in 2020, during the COVID-19 Pandemic.

 Bahrain

-Bahrain will become one of three new nations participating in the World Cup, when they make their debut in 2023.
+Bahrain became one of three new nations participating in the World Cup, when they made their debut in 2023.